Lolzen/io-packages/README.md

 - Boots on the Steam Deck LCD with correct panel rotation
 - Graphics through radv on Van Gogh, gamescope directly on DRM
-- Audio through both CS35L41 amplifiers, headphones and internal microphone
+- Audio through both CS35L41 amplifiers, headphones and internal microphone — speaker tuning happens in the amplifier's own hardware DSP (no separate software DSP exists for this model), microphone noise suppression and tuning run in software via `steamdeck-dsp` (Faust LV2 plugins, ported from Valve's own DSP package) and `rnnoise-ladspa` (a from-scratch port of werman/noise-suppression-for-voice, since Void's NoiseTorch package is GUI-only and ships no system-wide LADSPA plugin)
+- ZRAM swap (`holo-zram-swap` + `zramen`) and `earlyoom` both run with Valve's own tuning, ported from `holo-zram-swap`/`holo-earlyoom`
 - WLAN and Ethernet (including dock) through NetworkManager
 - Suspend and resume, including wake via the power button
 - Fan control through Valve's daemon (idles at 1500 rpm, ramps above 55 °C)